Ottermad/ottermad.github.io/_posts/2021-12-24-Turing-Machine-Haskell.md

     | otherwise = findInstructionToApply machine (tail instructions)
 ```

-If the instructions array is empty it returns 0, otherwise it checks the first instruction in the list.
+If the instructions array is empty it returns 0, otherwise, it checks the first instruction in the list.
 If it should be applied it returns it.
-Otherwise it calls itself with the remaining instructions.
+Otherwise, it calls itself with the remaining instructions.

-To determine an instruction should be applied we use this function that compares the current state and symbol of the machine to the instruction
+To determine if an instruction should be applied we use this function.
+It compares the current state and symbol of the machine to the instruction
 ```haskell
 shouldApplyInstruction :: TuringMachine -> Instruction -> Bool
 shouldApplyInstruction machine instruction =